Flat-Spotted Tires (Due to Parking / Storage)(Lea en español)

-Many heavy duty, high performance, high speed rated and racing tires have a memory because they continue to remember the position in which they were last parked after they begin to be driven on again.
-Unfortunately, their memory can become a problem when the tires experience big swings in ambient temperature, have been parked overnight in cold temperatures, or parked for an extended period of time...because it's a lack of use that can cause tires to flatspot.
+Many heavy-duty, high-performance, high-speed-rated and racing tires have memory.
+They continue to remember the position in which they were last parked after they are driven on again.
+Unfortunately their memory can become a problem when the tires experience big swings in ambient temperature, have been parked overnight in cold temperatures, or are parked for an extended period of time, because lack of use is what can cause tires to flat-spot.

-Flatspotting can be temporary (the tire will round out as driving warms it up) or in the most severe cases, permanent (in which the tire's memory effectively destroys its ride quality).
-A flatspot's severity is often a function of the tire size, internal structure, load, ambient temperature and time.
+Flat-spotting can be temporary (the tire will round out as driving warms it up) or in the most severe cases, permanent (in which the tire's ride quality is effectively destroyed).
+A flat-spot's severity is often a function of the tire size, internal structure, load, ambient temperature and time spent stationary.

 Low aspect ratio tires have less sidewall flex due to their short sidewalls and much of their load carrying capacity is absorbed by the deflection of their wide footprints.